-Who was the first Metis child born in Canada?
-According to the baptism record below, André Lasnier, son of Louis Lasnier and of a Canadian woman, was the first recorded child born of the union of a European man and an Indigenous woman in Canada.
-The child was twelve when he was baptized in France.
-The text below, borrowed from the Yarmouth Vandguard's website and the copy of the baptism record itself, confirms the existence of that Metis child, possibly the first recorded one in Canada.
+Who was the first Métis child born in Canada?
+According to the baptismal register below, André Lasnier, son of Louis Lasnier and a Canadian, was the first registered child born of the union of a European and a native in Canada.
+The child was twelve years old when he was baptized in France.
+The text below, taken from the Yarmouth Vandguard website and the copy of the baptismal record itself, confirms the existence of this Métis child, possibly the first recorded in Canada.

-THE FIRST "CANADIAN" CHILD WITH "EUROPEAN" BLOOD OUTSIDE NEWFOUNDLAND WAS BORN AT OUR DOORSTEP.
+FIRST "CANADIAN" CHILD WITH "EUROPEAN" BLOOD OUTSIDE NEWFOUNDLAND WAS BORN ON OUR DOORSTEP

-NOTE: The information below was borrowed from the Musée Canadien's website.
-I was originally published in the Yarmouth Vanguard Journal, Tuesday, May 23, 1989.
+NOTE: The information below is taken from the Canadian Museum website.
+It was originally published in the Yarmouth Vanguard Journal, Tuesday May 23, 1989.

-Some learned scholars may object that André Lasnier was not necessarily the first child with European blood born in Canada, outside Newfoundland.
-It has been written that Louis Hebert, an apothecary, who was in Acadia, off and on, from 1606 to 1613, had had a child in Port Royal (Annapolis) in 1606; or that his wife came over in 1610.
-The fact is that his wife came to Canada for the first time in 1617 with the only three children that Louis Hebert ever gave her.
+Some learned scholars may object that André Lasnier was not necessarily the first child of European blood born in Canada, outside of Newfoundland.
+It has been written that Louis Hébert, apothecary, who was in Acadia continuously from 1606 to 1613, had a child at Port-Royal (Annapolis) in 1606; or that his wife came in 1610.
+The fact is that his wife first came to Canada in 1617 with the only three children Louis Hébert ever bore him.

-In Québec, in its historical realm, it has been said that one of its earliest daughters, Helene Desportes, was born between 1619 and 1621; the fact is that it is less than probable that her parents had yet arrived in Quebec in 1619.
+In Quebec, in his historical domain, it was said that one of his first daughters, Hélène Desportes, was born between 1619 and 1621; the fact is that it is unlikely that his parents still arrived in Quebec in 1619.

-So Port LaTour still holds the title of having witnessed the birth of the first child ever born in Canada with European blood outside Newfoundland.
+Port LaTour still holds the title of having witnessed the birth of the first child born in Canada with European blood outside of Newfoundland.